-It’s these small moments that can be ridiculously impactful in the grand scheme of things.
+It’s these small moments and pauses in life that can be ridiculously impactful in the grand scheme of things.

 Bonus Tip!
 Digital Minimalism

 Cal Newport, the author of Digital Minimalism advocates a 30-day detox from optional technologies.
-He says that to make real change, we must rewire our brains to let go of the constant feedback.
+He explains that to make real change, we must rewire our brains to let go of the constant feedback.

 And after the challenge, you will have a clear perspective on the apps and online resources you really need.